SAP-samples/btp-dc-samples/docs/pages/bookshop/1_3_setup_hana.md

 ### Explore your SAP HANA instance

 1. Open your Subaccount and select "Instance and Subscriptions" in the left navigation pane.

-A new instance for SAP HANA Cloud has been created.
+   A new instance for **SAP HANA Cloud** has been created.

-2. Click on it.
-This will open the **Database Overview**. <br>
+3. Click on the SAP HANA Cloud instance.
+This will open the **Instances** Overview. <br>

-   Switch the view to **All** as entry page. <br>
+   ![](images/hdbsetup/0_hanasetup_8_admin.png)

+   Click on your new instance (for example devhanainstance).
 Check you have enough free ressources (which should be the case in a fresh instance with defaults).

-   ![](images/hdbsetup/0_hanasetup_8_admin.png)

-3. Switch to your Space, where you installed HANA Cloud. <br>
+4. Switch to your Space, where you installed HANA Cloud. <br>

-4. Click on "SAP HANA Cloud".
+5. Click on "SAP HANA Cloud".
 Open the Database Explorer.

    ![](images/hdbsetup/0_hanasetup_9_opendbexpl.png)

-5. You will only see the devhanainstance, which should not contain much artifacts.
+6. You will only see the devhanainstance, which should not contain much artifacts.
    In this exmple you see also an exmaple for a deployed HDI schema: "bookshop-db".

    ![](images/hdbsetup/0_hanasetup_10_dbexpl.png)